btcpayserver/btcpayserver-doc/docs/Refund.md

 A merchant just needs to go to the invoice, click Issue refund , select the appropriate rate and share a link with a customer.

 The customer will then input their address and claim a refund.
 Once a customer claims a refund, the merchant will get a notification and can authorize it in a click.
-In future releases, we will look into payouts which are approved to be paid out instantly, without the authorization, in case a merchant prefers that.
+Future versions of BTCPay Server will enable instant payouts as an option, without the need for merchant approval.

 ## Create a refund